Ijusttyped/flatland_challenge_electric_sheep/README.md

 > logistics.
 This will be the first of a series of challenges related to re-scheduling and complex transportation systems.
 > -- <cite>SBB</cite>

-Our team (Nien-Chun Yin, Wenjie Cai, Marcel Fernandez Rosas) achieved place 17 on the worldwide leaderboard.
+Our team (Nien-Chun Yin, Wenjie Cai, Marcel Fernandez Rosas) achieved place 17 in year 2019 and place 15 in year 2020 on the worldwide leaderboard.
 During the challenge we learnt to solve a problem with reinforcement learning methods.
 We have acquired the theoretical foundations with books, online courses and whiteboard sessions.

 We successfully implemented following algorithmns: